-12 million children under age 8 have been displaced in the global refugee crisis—and that number is on the rise.
-They’ve lost homes and loved ones, seen violence, and endured the types of trauma that lead to toxic stress.
-This has long-term effects on children’s lives, and ultimately impacts society at large.
+28 million children have been displaced in the global refugee crisis—and that number is on the rise.
+Many have lost homes and loved ones, seen violence, and endured trauma.
+These experiences have long-term effects on children’s well-being and far-reaching implications for society at large.

 But we can help.

 When children in crisis have opportunities to learn, they can grow and thrive—into a better future.
-Together, Sesame Street and the IRC are creating a transformative early childhood development program designed to reflect the unique experiences of displaced families in the Syrian response region.
-Reaching children, parents, and caregivers wherever they are—from classrooms to health clinics to mobile devices—the program will address immediate needs and help build a strong foundation for future well-being.
+Together, Sesame Street and the IRC are implementing a transformative early childhood development program designed to reflect the unique experiences of families affected by the Syrian crisis.
+Reaching children, parents, and caregivers wherever they are—from classrooms to health clinics to mobile devices—the program addresses immediate needs and helps build a strong foundation for future well-being.

 Learn more about the MacArthur Foundation’s 100&Change competition.

 “If we can reach these children, we can teach these children.
 By giving them the benefits of early education, Sesame Workshop and IRC can change their trajectory and afford them the chance for a successful future.”

 “Our partnership with Sesame Workshop will help transform children’s lives by making sure that their social-emotional needs are met so they are able to receive an education, contribute to their community, and succeed as adults.”